tendulkar/cred-hack25-be/docs/code_analyzer_api.md

 ### Get Repository Index

 Retrieves analysis information for a repository, either for the entire repository or for a specific file.
+Includes call graph information.

 **URL**: `/repositories`
 **Method**: `GET`